Child Consultancy

 If both parents consent to the CIP process, and the FDRP believes CIP would be a good option for the case, I can provide information about my process and availability.
 I am happy to have an initial conversation with parents if it assists them in choosing a consultant who they are comfortable with.

 I meet with children who are aged 5-17, ideally in person, although for older children I can meet them on zoom.
-My time with the children is spent doing activities and speaking with them in a way that enables the children to engage in a relaxed way to allow the consultant to make some observations about what is happening for this child at this time in their life.
-Ultimately, the child determines what they are comfortable sharing with their parents, and this information can be shared with both parents together or with the parents separately.
+My time with the children is spent doing activities and speaking with them to enable the children to engage in a relaxed way and allow me to make some observations about what is happening for this child at this time in their life.
+Ultimately, the child determines what they are comfortable sharing with their parents, and this information can be shared with both parents together, with the parents separately or a combination of both.

 -